cameronaziz/interview/readme.md

 ---
 ## Part 5
 Great work, ready to ship!
 Do you see any more problems?
 Our PM loves when we show him the issues so that he can allocate the time to fix it.
 Don't worry, this part is no coding.
 We just want to know what problems you might bring up to our PM.

+> ### What to look for
+> - Alike part 4, how does the candidate see problems?
+> - Is the candidate afraid of bringing up issues?
+> - **Nice to have:** Does the candidate see any SSR or SEO issues?